stackbit-projects/inteloperator-6da87/content/pages/blog/thebrowser.md

 In one of my previous posts [\[Operators handbook\]](https://inteloperator.medium.com/operational-intelligence-handbook-4e5f0538cfb), I detail these steps in an overall view, but here I will elaborate on it.
 Have the mindset that each artefact that you collect can be reinvested into the next search/lookup and continually in a cyclic form.

-For example, you search for a "handle", that handle returns an email, then we search that email, which returns more results, then we search the email and handle and so on and so forth.
+For example, your search for a "handle", that handle returns an email, then we search that email, which returns more results, then we search the email and handle and so on and so forth.

 ![](/images/1\_CXL5Ersq1gHztPK44sVCKw.png)